gbwey/predicate-typed/README.md

 8. ToJSON and FromJSON instances
 9. Read and Show instances
 10. Binary instances
+11. Hashable instances
-11. IsString instances
+12. IsString instances
-12. quickcheck arbitrary methods for Refined and Refined3
+13. quickcheck arbitrary methods for Refined and Refined3
-13. database encoders and decoders using hdbc(sqlhandler-odbc) or odbc(sqlhandler-odbcalt)
+14. database encoders and decoders using hdbc(sqlhandler-odbc) or odbc(sqlhandler-odbcalt)

 To run all the examples you will need these settings (ghc>=8.2)
 ```haskell